Information for Faculty

 Chemistry and Physics Alerts

-For Spring 2023 instructors of CHEM 101, 115, 122, 124, and 232, and PHYS 141 course alerts open on Wednesday, January 23th and end on Sunday, February 26th.
+For Fall 2023 instructors of CHEM 101, 115, 122, 124, and 232, and PHYS 141 and 142 course alerts open on Monday, September 11th and end on Friday, October 13th.
 They are timed by the instructors after grading of a first exam, or in the case of physics, there will be two alerts – one after the first quiz and one after the first exam.

 Alerts ONLY need to be entered for students who may be currently receiving a D/F/U. Instructors have the option to enter alerts for students who are doing fine academically, but for whom there are other concerns.
 Although optional, presenting those concerns provides helpful information for advisors to address underlying issues that could be impeding a student’s academic success.